aeonSolutions/PCB-Prototyping-Catalogue/README.md

 https://creativecommons.org/licenses/by-nc-sa/4.0/

 ### Own a copy of this work
-if you like to own a copy of this work, you can buy it as a NFT or Ethereum. contact me for more details at mtpsilva@gmail.com
+if you like to own a copy of this work.
+Contact me for more details at mtpsilva@gmail.com

 =====================================================================================